shawngraham/hist3812-f22/content/syllabus/schedule.md

 + Sept 26: **Storytelling in Games (Video, Board, AR, ARGS)**.
   - Have read for today:
     - McCall, Jeremiah.
 2019.
 Playing with the past: history and video games (and why it might matter) _Journal of Geek Studies_ [link](https://jgeekstudies.org/2019/04/22/playing-with-the-past-history-and-video-games-and-why-it-might-matter/)
+    - Cook Inlet Tribal Council.
+2017.
+'Storytelling for the Next Generation: How a non-profit in Alaska harnessed the power of video games to share and celebrate cultures' in Mol et al. eds, _The Interactive Pasts_.
+21-32. [link](https://www.sidestone.com/openaccess/9789088904363.pdf)
     - Nowviskie, Bethany.
 2014.
 "Ludic Algorithms" in K. Kee, ed. _Pastplay_.
 U Michigan Press. [permalink](https://www.jstor.org/stable/j.ctv65swr0.11 ).
 + Sept 27: We'll play some [Action Castle](http://www.memento-mori.com/), and we'll also try some 'storytelling' games.